 “Let’s have a party” meetings

 I work with many customers from large organisations.
-I keep seeing “workshops” with more than twenty people for over four hours.
+I keep seeing “workshops” with more than twenty people scheduled for over four hours.
 Even before we went remote due to the pandemic, these workshops were often a farce.
 Remote collaboration with Zoom or MS Teams made it worse.

 We invite people because we can.
 Even if we only need them for two minutes, for some “expert judgement”.
 People show up because they are invited.
-Not because they want or in fact can add to the discussion.
+Not because they want or can add to the discussion.
 Often the workshop ends up with a couple of people actually talking and driving the topics.
 The rest listens, wastes time and surfs the internet.

 Stop having meetings with too many people.

-The wasteful leader
+The impatient leader

 - “Do you have a minute?"